2015 HERITAGE ESSAY CONTEST!

 For more information, contact QAHN at: email@example.com, or at: (819) 564-9595 or toll free at: 1 (877) 964-0409.

-Essays that are submitted to QAHN and posted to the Mapping the Mosaic website will be eligible to win prizes.
+Essays are submitted directly to QAHN after which they will be posted to the Mapping the Mosaic website.
+Submissions are eligible to win prizes.
+The deadline for submissions is April 30, 2015.

 For more information, please contact Matthew Farfan of QAHN: firstname.lastname@example.org